Correlation of Left Atrial Volume Index with Pro-BNP in Heart Failure with Preserved Ejection Fraction

-Objective: To determine the correlation between left atrial volume index and Pro-BNP in heart failure patients with preserved ejection fraction.
+Objective: To determine the correlation between left atrial (LA) volume index and Pro- BNP in heart failure patients with preserved ejection fraction.

-Results: The age of the patients ranged from 19 to 59 years, with a median of 58 and an interquartile range of 12.
-In the distribution of gender, 20 (60.5%) patients were male while 13 (39.4%) were female.
-Pearson’s correlation coefficient showed a weak and non-significant linear correlation between left atrial volume index and Pro-BNP levels (r = 0.134, P > 0.05).
+Results: The age of the patients ranged from 19 to 59 years with a median of 58 with interquartile range 12.
+In distribution of gender, 20 (60.5%) patients were male while 13 (39.4%) were female.
+Pearson’s correlation coefficient showed weak and non-significantly linear correlation between left atrial volume index and Pro-BNP levels i.e. (r= 0.134) in the region P < 0.05.

-Conclusion: It is concluded that a weak correlation was noted between left atrial volume index and Pro-BNP levels.
-More studies are necessary to evaluate the statistical association with a larger sample size and with more parameters in multiple study centers in Pakistan to validate the findings of the present study.
+Conclusion: It is to be concluded that there was a weak correlation between left atrial volume index and Pro-BNP levels.
+More studies are necessary to evaluate the statistical association with a larger sample size and with more parameters in multiple study centers in Pakistan are needed to validate the findings of the present study.

 Published